 There are many international flights that arrive and depart from Kuala Lumpur.
 In fact, it is one of the main hubs in SE Asia!
 You can typically find inexpensive flights to and from KL.
-We use Skyscanner to find all of our flights and then book directly through the airlines.
+I use Skyscanner to find all of my flights and then book directly through the airlines.

 You can also get to Kuala Lumpur by bus from Singapore or anywhere else that is connected by land!
 Once you cross the border you will have to go through immigration which is an easy process.

-How to Get from KL Airport to the City Center
+How to Get from KLIA Airport to Kuala Lumpur City Center

 Once you arrive at the KLIA (Kuala Lumpur International Airport) you will exit through the arrivals gate and be confronted with many different ways to get into the city center.
 Unless you have already pre-arranged transport with your hotel you will have to figure it out on your own.

 Get to Kuala Lumpur by Taxi or Grab